 SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
-Selling, general and administrative ("SG&A") expenses increased by approximately \$5.2 million, or 10.0%, to \$57.1 million in 2021 compared to \$51.9 million in 2020 principally due to increased salaries due to the reversal of temporary cost reduction initiatives implemented during the first quarter of 2020 in response to the impact and uncertainty caused by COVID-19.
+SG&A expenses increased by approximately \$5.2 million, or 10.0%, to \$57.1 million in 2021 compared to \$51.9 million in 2020 principally due to increased salaries due to the reversal of temporary cost reduction initiatives implemented during the first quarter of 2020 in response to the impact and uncertainty caused by COVID-19.
 There was an additional \$1.0 million increase in severance and recruiting related expenses.
 As a percentage of revenues, SG&A expenses decreased to 45.2% in the year ended December 31, 2021, from 45.7% in the same period in 2020.

 RESEARCH AND DEVELOPMENT EXPENSES.
-Research and development ("R&D") expenses increased by approximately \$0.5 million, or 4.4%, to \$11.1 million in 2021 compared to \$10.6 million in 2020 principally due to increased salaries due to the reversal of temporary cost reduction initiatives implemented during the first quarter of 2020 in response to the impact and uncertainty caused by COVID-19.
-As a percentage of revenues, R&D expenses decreased to 8.8% in the year ended December 31, 2021from 9.3% in the same period in 2020.
+R&D expenses increased by approximately \$0.5 million, or 4.4%, to \$11.1 million in 2021 compared to \$10.6 million in 2020 principally due to increased salaries due to the reversal of temporary cost reduction initiatives implemented during the first quarter of 2020 in response to the impact and uncertainty caused by COVID-19.
+As a percentage of revenues, R&D expenses decreased to 8.8% in the year ended December 31, 2021 from 9.3% in the same period in 2020.

 INTEREST EXPENSE.
-Interest expense decreased by \$1.7 million, or 38.1%, to \$2.8 million in 2021 from \$4.5 million in 2020, due to the continued paydown of principal on our credit facility with Bank Hapoalim and the full paydown in 2020 of the convertible unsecured promissory notes in the aggregate principal amount of \$5,000,000 (the "Notes") that we issued to ABRY Senior Equity V, L.P., ABRY Senior Equity Co-Investment Fund V, L.P and ABRY Investment Partnership, L.P. (the "Investors" and a decrease in the foreign currency translation losses related to long-term debt included in interest expense.
+Interest expense decreased by \$1.7 million, or 38.1%, to \$2.8 million in 2021 from \$4.5 million in 2020, due to the continued paydown of principal on our credit facility with Hapoalim and the full pay down in 2020 of the convertible unsecured promissory notes in the aggregate principal amount of \$5,000,000 (the "Notes") that we issued to the Investors and a decrease in the foreign currency translation losses related to long-term debt included in interest expense.